 The Ipuwer Papyrus describes Egypt as being in a state of complete chaos and destruction.
 It states that people are thirsty because the river is blood and that, in a reversal of fortunes, the rich have become poor and the poor rich.
 There is famine in the land, and even high ranking officials have no food to eat.
 The fields and trees are barren.
 Servants are rebelling against their masters, and maidservants are wearing costly necklaces.
 The following table lists parallels between the events described in the Ipuwer Papyrus and those described in the Bible.

-The similarities between the Ipuwer Papyrus and the biblical account of the plagues are striking, but the date of the papyrus must be established in order to determine whether or not it describes the biblical plagues.
+The similarities between the Ipuwer Papyrus and the biblical account of the plagues are striking, but we must establish the date of the papyrus in order to determine whether or not it describes the biblical plagues.
 The only known copy of the Ipuwer Papyrus dates to the 13th century BC, but scholars agree that it is a copy of an earlier document.

 Many scholars suggest that the poem originated in the 12th dynasty, and some suggest that it dates to the 6th dynasty.
 Both of these suggested dates are based on the fact that these dynasties represent times of political turmoil in Egypt.
-However, not all scholars agree, and one biblical archaeologist suggests that the linguistic style best matches that of the 18th dynasty, which matches the biblical time frame for the exodus (Kennedy 2020, 2021).
+However, not all scholars agree, and one biblical archaeologist suggests that the linguistic style best matches that of the 18th dynasty, which matches the biblical time frame for the exodus.3,4

 In studying the date of the papyrus, Habermehl analyzes the commonly suggested 6th and 12th Dynasty dates, noting that both marked a total collapse of Egypt.
 The former brought the Old Kingdom to an end, and the latter brought the Middle Kingdom to an end.
 The collapse of these two kingdoms occurred in a similar fashion, with a series of insignificant rulers followed by an influx of intruders from the Levant.
-In both instances, order was restored by Theban princes.
+Theban princes, in both instances, restored order.

 Based on her theory, which rearranges Egyptian chronology to overlap the Old Kingdom with the Middle Kingdom, Habermehl suggests that Amenemhat IV of the 12th Dynasty ruled Lower Egypt at the same time as Pepi II of the 6th Dynasty ruled Upper Egypt.
 She proposes that both of them were pharaoh at the time of the Exodus.

-In Habermehl’s view, Amenemhat IV died in the Red Sea, and Pepi II was dethroned due to anarchy in the land that resulted from the plagues and exodus.
+In Habermehl’s view, Amenemhat IV died in the Red Sea.
+She also believes that the ensuing anarchy in the land resulting from the plagues and the exodus led to the dethronement of Pepi II.
 According to the Ipuwer Papyrus, “…things are done that never were before.
 The king has been robbed by beggars…the land is deprived of kingship by a few people who ignore custom.”

 Scholars typically date the end of Pepi II’s reign to 2184 BC and the end of Amenemhat IV’s reign to 1777 BC.
 The biblical date for the exodus is 1446 BC.
-Therefore, even when Pepi II’s reign is re-dated to the time of Amenemhat IV, a divergence of several hundred years still exists between the time of these pharaohs and the biblical date for the exodus.
+Therefore, even when Habermehl re-dates Pepi II’s reign to the time of Amenemhat IV, a divergence of several hundred years still exists between the time of these pharaohs and the biblical date for the exodus.

 Some biblical scholars who believe that the exodus occurred in 1446 BC in both the biblical timeline and standard Egyptian chronologies reject the idea that the Ipuwer Papyrus represents the events of the exodus.
-In their view, the Ipuwer Papyrus was composed long before the events surrounding the exodus (Smith 2015).
-Others ascribe a later date to the document, and believe that its date corresponds with the biblical date of the exodus (Kennedy 2021).
-Habermehl rejects both of these possibilities.
+In their view, the Ipuwer Papyrus was composed long before the events surrounding the exodus5.
+Others ascribe a later date to the document, believing its date corresponds with the biblical date of the exodus.6 Habermehl rejects both of these possibilities.

 Many scholars suggest that the collapse of the Old Kingdom of Egypt resulted from a period in which the Nile did not flood sufficiently to irrigate the land.
 This led to a famine which resulted in the collapse of the Egyptian nation.
 Yet the Ipuwer Papyrus says, “Lo, Hapi (the god of the Nile) inundates and none plow for him.”
-It appears that the misfortunes outlined in the Ipuwer Papyrus were not caused by a drought.
+It appears that a a drought did not cause the misfortunes outlined in the Ipuwer Papyrus.

 Other possible parallels

 In addition to the parallels listed above, many other statements in the Ipuwer Papyrus may describe events associated with the biblical plagues.
-These are outlined in the following table.
+The following table outlines these.

 Some scholars contend that the Ipuwer Papyrus does not depict real events.
 Rather, lamentations were a popular form of literature with no connection to reality.
 Yet the possibility exists that other lamentations also refer to the plagues, since lamentations were popular only for a short period of time.